trousyt/jquery.ohno/readme.md

 		v.bindForm('#form');
 	});

-Now you have set up validation on two fields and bound to the submit event of the page's form tag.
-Simple.
+Now you have set up validation on two fields and bound to the submit event of the page's form tag. _Simple_.
 You also can have more control over how and when validation is fired.
-Simply calling validate() whenever you would like to validate is possible from whatever event you choose.
+Simply calling _validate()_ whenever you would like to validate is possible from whatever event you choose.

 To immediately receive the validation result when validation is complete, use the option 'afterValidated' by either setting it independently or including it upon object instantiation.